-A broadband connection allows you to send and receive data on the internet.
-It lets you post on social media and video call your family or colleagues.
-Depending on your location and internet service provider, internet access comes to your home through one of three types of broadband technologies: DSL, cable or fiber optics.
-These three unique technologies depend on physical infrastructures like DSL lines over copper wires, coaxial cables, and fiber optic cables.
-Understanding the types of broadband technology can help you decide what internet service plan is right for you.
-Continue reading to find out more about broadband internet options.
+A broadband connection lets you send and receive data online, post on social media, and video chat with family or colleagues.
+Depending on your location and service provider, internet access comes to your home through DSL, cable, or fiber optic technology.
+Understanding the difference between these technologies can help you determine which internet service plan is best for you.

-Cable, DSL, and fiber-optic internet all provide fast speed and a reliable network connection.
-However, the design of each type of network affects how internet access comes to your home.
-DSL, also known as digital subscriber line, exclusively uses a pair of copper wires within your telephone lines to transfer data and connect you to the internet.
-Because DSL transmits at a different frequency than your voice service, it doesn’t interfere with home phone service, allowing you to be on your phone and use the internet at the same time.
+DSL (digital subscriber line) uses a pair of copper wires within your telephone lines to transfer data and connect you to the internet.
+Because DSL transmits at a different frequency than your voice service, it won’t interfere with your home phone service, so you can use your phone and the internet simultaneously.

-Cable internet, on the other hand, runs on the copper coaxial cable lines that deliver cable TV to your house.
-Cable internet is available in most areas that support TV service.
-Although cable can often deliver faster internet than DSL, cable internet users are more likely to be exposed to bandwidth congestion during peak hours when network traffic is at its highest.
+Cable internet runs on copper coaxial cable lines that deliver cable TV to your house.
+Although cable typically provides faster internet than DSL, cable internet users are more likely to be exposed to bandwidth issues during peak hours when network traffic is at its highest.

-- Typically, DSL internet has download speeds of 5 to 35 Mbps and upload speeds of 1 to 10 Mbps.
-However, depending on your location, you may be able to get DSL speeds up to 100 Mbps depending on location.
-Activities like web browsing and email only require speeds of 1 Mbps per device.
+- DSL internet usually offers download speeds of 5 to 35 Mbps and upload speeds of 1 to 10 Mbps.
+However, depending on your location, you may be able to get DSL speeds up to 100 Mbps.
+DSL is suitable for basic activities like web browsing and email, which only require speeds of 1 Mbps per device.

 - In comparing cable internet to DSL, cable typically offers download speeds of 10 to 500 Mbps and upload speeds of 5 to 50 Mbps.
 Cable speeds can usually support activities such as videoconferencing and downloading large files, which typically require a minimum of 6 Mbps and 10 Mbps, respectively.

-DSL vs. cable vs. fiber: which is best?
+DSL vs. cable vs. fiber: which one is right for me?

-Before selecting an internet plan, find out what broadband internet options are available near you using our availability tool.
-Explore the CenturyLink blog to find more information on internet options and what internet speed you need.
+Before deciding on an internet plan, find out what CenturyLink internet options are available near you using our availability tool.
+And be sure to explore the CenturyLink blog for more information on your options and what internet speed you need.
 Whatever you decide, rest assured you’ll receive the finest in customer service and round-the-clock support from CenturyLink experts.